thelogbox/thelogbox.github.com/_posts/2009-01-02-install-ssh-on-debian.md

 ---

-Hopefully you would be doing this immediately right after your installation of your server.
-If not, you may have to plugin a keyboard and a monitor to your server right now -- at least until after we've installed and configured SSH.

-To install SSH, get it from the repositories &mdash; <code class="codeblock">sudo apt-get install ssh</code>
+To install SSH on Debian or its derivatives, get it from the repositories &mdash; <code class="codeblock">sudo apt-get install ssh</code>

 If you prefer to do it in GUI mode and you are running a desktop program in Linux like Gnome, Unity, LXDE etc, you could do it using **synaptic**, search ssh and you should be on your way -- but then again, you are running a server, why would you have a GUI running in it?